Skip to main content

 Agent-native HR

-Letting agents approve expenses — a permission model that doesn't leak
+Letting agents act on people data — a permission model that doesn't leak

 Write-actions via MCP without broad delegation.
-Per-tool permission scopes, replayable dry-runs, and an audit surface that makes compliance happy.
+Per-tool permission scopes, replayable dry-runs, and an audit surface that holds up to a real security review.

 Sep 2, 2026